 The poor quality of typical TV speakers can make speech in programmes and movies sound muffled and unclear.
 Most sound bars also come with a subwoofer for extra bass but sometimes these lower frequencies can be too boomy, overpowering dialogue and other details in sound.

 Read on to see some models that fall flat when it comes to speech clarity.
-Or jump straight to our Best Buy sound bars.
+Or jump straight to our best sound bars.

 Speech enhancement vs no speech enhancement